Workshop Wednesday is a new weekly feature covering traditional shop craft (woodworking, metalworking, mechanics, machining, etc.)

 The plan is to build a vehicle and mount the jet engine on it.
 These are some sketches for the first prototype.

 MAKE Lab has built a model of a variable geometry nozzle for the jet engine.
-This one actually works, irising in and out, and is based on the nozzle from an F-16.
+This one actually works, expanding and contracting, and is based on the nozzle from an F-16.

 These handmade Segbots are waiting to buzz around the parking lot.
 You can expect to see them in an upcoming issue as well.